bobai/adc/AMD-PERC-ERROR.md

  Once observed, the corruption is usually severe enough to make further analysis impossible.

 # Test environment used to provoke data corruption
-This is a proven method of quickly provoking the and detecting the data corruption in our environment.
+This is a proven method of quickly provoking the error and detecting the data corruption in our environment.

 ## Detecting the corruption
 First we make checksums for all files in /usr/lib and /usr/bin